yumetodo/MPUtl/README.md

 * Pantented algorithm(e.g. SIFT, SURF), should be provided as optional source code to be compiled by user themselves

 The above is declared for those who honor the idea of software license.
-Personally, I do not like them.
-A "usage and distribution notice" written in plain English is the best IMO.
+Personally, I do not want to honor them.
+A "usage and distribution notice" written in plain English is the best IMO:

+## Usage Rights
+1. Do what the fuck you want with code here as long as: you are not selling it or claiming authorship/patent/copyright with 60% code unchanged
+2. If you want to develop or sell something base on this, change the product name and namespace and any product/version string
+3. redistributing with malicious code/components is FORBIDDEN and overrides Term.1
+4. Copying snippnets of codes for your own use is allowed, but limit to 5 classes or 10 isolated functions
+5. This declaration overrides GPL in places where software license or GPL is not legally honoured.

+Sounds fair enough?